-Self-managing a Texas rental can look “free” on paper—until your first turnover hits during an Amarillo windstorm week, your phone blows up about a leaking hose bib, and you realize you’re now running a tiny compliance-heavy business.
+The idea of self-managing a texas rental can look “free” on paper.
+Then your first turnover hits during an Amarillo windstorm week, your phone blows up about a leaking hose bib, and you realize you now run a tiny compliance-heavy business.

-This post breaks down the true cost of self-managing a Texas rental in two buckets: money (obvious and hidden) and time (the part most owners underestimate).
+In short, this post breaks down the real cost in two buckets: money and time.
 We’ll keep it practical, Texas-specific, and very Panhandle-real.

-When owners ask us about property management fees, they’re usually comparing a line item (management fee) to a blank space (doing it themselves).
+When owners ask us about property management fees, they usually compare a clear line item to a blank space.
+However, doing the work yourself is not blank.

 In practice, the true cost comes from:

-- Your risk exposure (Texas deadlines and documentation)
+- Your risk exposure, including Texas deadlines and documentation

-- Your turnover speed (days vacant are expensive days)
+- Your turnover speed, because vacant days are expensive days

 Money costs: the ones you feel immediately